HubRise/website/content/apps/myorderbox/en/food-ordering-platforms.md

 ## Just Eat Flyt

 To receive Just Eat orders in MyOrderBox, you first need to connect Just Eat Flyt Bridge, an app included in your HubRise subscription.

-To correctly receive your orders, specify the following values in the Just Eat Flyt Bridge configuration page.
+To correctly receive your Just Eat orders in MyOrderBox, specify the following values in the Just Eat Flyt Bridge configuration page.
+To find out how to view and modify it, see the [Just Eat flyt Configuration page](/apps/just-eat-flyt/configuration).

 | Section        | Name                                     | Ref code                                                   |
 | -------------- | ---------------------------------------- | ---------------------------------------------------------- |